Norjamille/Norjamille/README.md

 ## Contact Me

-I currently work as a freelancer so please feel free to cantact me through any of the following links:
+I am currently working as a freelancer so please feel free to cantact me through any of the following links:

 - Email: norjamille.kasan@gmail.com
 - Twitter: [@jamnvrmnd](https://twitter.com/jamnvrmnd)